Calopteryx aequabilis

 Calopteryx aequabilis, the river jewelwing, is a species of broad-winged damselfly.
 The species was first described by Thomas Say in 1839.
-It is one out of the 170 species of the Odonata found from northeastern Alberta to Newfoundland and south in most of the United States.
+It is found from British Columbia to Newfoundland and southward to most of the northern part of the United States.

 Description

 The male has a metallic blue-green body and black wing tips.
 The female is duller brown with smoky wing tips that have white spots near the tips.
 The naiad is pale brown with darker markings.

 Habitat

 It lives near small to moderate forest streams.